Narcissistic Love Patterns: Here Are Six Types To Look For

 A grand sense of self-importance

 People who display narcissistic traits might believe they are unique and superior to others, which can lead to a profound lack of empathy and a focus on their own feelings.
-As a result, narcissists tend to feel too good for ordinary things or may expect others to recognize their importance and superiority.
-This may manifest in a relationship as one partner being made to feel that they must constantly praise or defer to the other partner due to their excessive need for recognition.
+As a result, narcissists tend to believe they are too good for ordinary things or may expect others to recognize their importance and superiority.
+This may manifest in a relationship as one partner being led to interpret that they must constantly praise or defer to the other partner due to their excessive need for recognition.
 People with narcissistic personality disorder may delegate all of their tasks, which can be frustrating if the delegation puts undue stress on others.
 This can also be a way for them to maintain control in narcissistic relationships.

 A sense of entitlement

 In addition to being self-important, people who display narcissistic traits may have a sense of entitlement and inflated self-worth.
 They might expect to be treated better than others or believe that they have a right to get whatever they want.
-Failure to have this entitlement fulfilled might be met with outrage and aggression, although this can sometimes be expressed through passive-aggressive behavior.
+Failure to have this entitlement fulfilled might be met with outrage and aggression, although this can sometimes be expressed through passive-aggressive behavior, which is still considered aggressive even though the actions are more covert.

 A need for constant admiration